Exploring Te Ahumairangi Hill Tracks: Wellington’s Tranquil Green Belt Walks

 Are There Any Restroom Facilities Along the Trails?

-Can I Bring My Horse to the Te Ahumairangi Hill Tracks?
+Can I Bring My Dog to the Te Ahumairangi Hill Tracks?

 Is There an Entrance Fee to Access the Tracks?